-California Education Code has 14 eligibility categories.
+California Education Code has 13 eligibility categories for school-aged children.
 For each category, the disability must adversely affect education and result in needing Special Education and related services so the student will benefit from his or her education.
 The lack of educational achievement cannot be the result of limited school experience, poor school attendance, a history of inappropriate instruction, or environmental, cultural, or economic disadvantage.
 Schools provide an evaluation at no expense to parents to decide eligibility for Special Education.